Your medicine cabinet should contain the following:

 - Bath thermometer

-- Keep your medicine cabinet in a cool place protected from light and moisture (e.g. in the bedroom).
+- Keep your medicine cabinet in a cool place away from light and moisture (e.g. in the bedroom).

 - Keep all medicines out of the reach of children.

 - Check your medicine cabinet twice a year.
-The best time is before the onset of the cold season and before the summer holidays.
+Ideally before the cold season sets in and before the summer holidays.

-- Get rid of all surplus old bottles, tubes and small boxes and take them to the pharmacy for disposal
+- Remove all surplus old bottles, tubes and boxes and take them to the pharmacy for disposal

-- However, make sure that those things you need for an emergency are completely present.
+- However, make sure that all the things you need for an emergency are available.

-- Remove any medicines that are missing the label or instructions for use and take them to the pharmacy for disposal
+- Remove all medicines that are missing the label or instructions for use and take them to the pharmacy for disposal

-- Observe the manufacturer's storage instructions and shelf life information Follow each intake instruction carefully.
+- Observe the manufacturer's storage instructions and best-before date and follow every dosage instruction precisely.

 - Eye drops can only be kept for four to six weeks after opening.
 Note the date of opening!

-- Never take medicines in the dark.
+- Never take medication in the dark.
 Danger of confusion!

-- Do not take a medicine prescribed for someone else even if you have the same disease.
+- Do not take a medicine that has been prescribed for someone else - even if you have the same illness.

-- Never use leftover medicines from previous prescriptions from your doctor based on a "diagnosis" you have made yourself.
+- Never use leftover medication from your doctor's previous prescriptions based on a self-made "diagnosis".

 - Do not keep cleaning agents such as stain remover, ammonia, acids, turpentine oil, etc. in your medicine cabinet.

-- Your pharmacist will advise you on all questions concerning the use, storage and checking for usability, refilling and possible disposal of medicines.
+- Your pharmacy will advise you on all matters relating to the use, storage, checking for usability, refilling and possible disposal of medication.